 The fiercely loyal fans of British sci-fi character Doctor Who have had a long wait to see their hero back on the small screen.
 While there are bound to be dissenting voices, the BBC looks like it has got the elements in place to re-establish this cult classic.
+The Beeb’s hefty marketing campaign hyped the return of the Time Lord, pitching the Easter Saturday bow of the 13-episode series as a must-see television event.
+While the opener — titled “Rose” — didn’t quite meet expectations, it did grab a 44% share and almost 10 million viewers.
+It also hints at great things to come and breathes welcome life into a great character.
 As far as prospects abroad, it is a series that can easily travel and makes for easy fantasy viewing for all ages.

 The good doctor first made his appearance on British television back on Nov.
 23, 1963, when the series was pitched as a semi-educational program featuring a character named the Doctor who could travel through time and space and visit historical events.

 The shrewd sci-fi twist was that, as an alien from the planet Gallifrey, the Doctor could regenerate into another body, allowing easy transition between actors over the years and enabling program makers to smartly shift tone and style to suit each version.